September 1, 2008

 She runs away from home.
 The film is really the story of her 24 hours living on the streets of Tehran.
 She sells a necklace so she has some cash, which she mainly spends on phone cards to call the boy.
 But he isn't there.
 Ever.
 He will be gone for a couple hours.
 He's not home now.
 He was here but now he's gone.
 Don't call again.

 She sleeps on a park bench.
 She meets a couple members of the underclass in Tehran, the beggars and gypsies and whores who are there but mainly invisible to those in the middle class.
-For the most part these people (especially one woman, who is obviously a prostitute - although it is never said) are kind to Tadai.
-But her mother's nervous advice from the beginning of the film hangs over the action.
-She gets into cars with random men, hitching a ride (and let's not forget that it is illegal for a single woman to be in a car with a man not her relative - not to mention a MINOR).
+For the most part these people (especially one woman, who is obviously a prostitute – although it is never stated outright) are kind to Tadai.
+But her mother’s nervous advice from the beginning of the film hangs over the action.
+She gets into cars with random men, hitching a ride (and let’s not forget that it is illegal for a single woman to be in a car with a man not her relative, not to mention a MINOR).
 We want to shout at her to stop!

 sneakers7.jpg